 It was pleasant enough, some mountains were opposite, the meadows and lake behind me.
 A few people passed by, on foot and in cars, but I had no trouble…..until 3:30 in the morning, when torrential rain, thunder and lightning set-in!

 It was fine, not scary at all, but obviously some things get a bit soggy.
 I had a decent night’s sleep, on and off, and waited until it stopped raining around 9am before getting up and packing up.

-It was due to rain again, the clouds were black, so I packed up in little spurts between rain showers.
+It was going to rain again, the clouds were black, so I packed up in little spurts between rain showers.
 Trying to keep as much of my kit as dry as possible.

 It rained on and off for hours, there was some fabulous descents to ride, and some push-up ascents.

 I really enjoyed that section despite the rain.
-It was on the GR7 route, I passed a cottage that looked like it was a tea house, but it was closed, shame, a nice hot cuppa would have gone down well.
+I passed a cottage that looked like it was a tea house, but it was closed, shame, a nice hot cuppa would have gone down well.

 Eventually I hit the road, it was the sort where an old road had been side-lined for a newer bigger road, so there were slip roads and all sorts!
 But best of all, an oasis in the form of a Repsol fuel station which serviced the motorway that had been built adjacent!
 I stopped here, had some food in the excellent café whilst pondering over whether to go into Los Barrios and re-supply or to continue on to Jimena.
 It would be possible to stock up on water from the café, where they also let me charge my electronics, but being the half-hearted lazy person I am, I decided to go into Los Barrios and stop over for a couple of nights.